syslabtech/arc/deploy.md

-Here's a well-structured `README.md` file that includes the provided `RunnerDeployment` YAML configuration.
-This document will help users understand how to deploy a RunnerDeployment in a Kubernetes environment using the Actions Runner Controller.

 # RunnerDeployment Configuration for GitHub Actions

 This document provides the configuration for deploying a GitHub Actions RunnerDeployment using the Actions Runner Controller in a Kubernetes cluster.